Yesterday Wy and I tried a little kick box painting so while Wy was still in the mood, we tried a little craft stick painting too.

 And check out our beautiful tye-dyed craft sticks.

-I glued the craft sticks together so Wy could give them to his mommy for a gift:)This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I glued the craft sticks together so Wy could give them to his mommy for a gift:)This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!